Elmira 1-2-3 Theater Memories and Mold Removal

 You may be wondering where the "mold removal" in the article's title fits in with all this.
 (Or, more likely, you totally forgot about it.)
 Well, I have a row of theater seats in my basement, which I rescued years ago from the demolition of the Elmira 1-2-3.

-Here's the theater in 1987.
+Here's the Elmira 1-2-3 in 1987, the same year my hearse went into service, and A Nightmare on Elm Street 3: Dream Warriors was showing theatrically.
 Normally, I wouldn't subject my loyal readers to a heavily-watermarked photo, but this one is of specific interest to me: In the window, you can see a Sega Star Trek "Captain's Chair" arcade game.
 (A reference image is below.)
 Yeah, I spotted that right off.
 Sad, or impressive?
 You be the judge.

 The white plastic infamously yellows with age, due to its fire-retardant chemical makeup.
 The yellowing is reversible with a compound known as Retr0brite.